 On November 23, 2010, despite Blackstone having raised its bid to \$5.00 a week earlier, the Dynegy stockholders failed to approve the merger with Blackstone and the merger agreement was terminated.
 Under the typical formulation in the original merger agreement, Blackstone would not have received a break-up fee for such termination after the "naked" votedown (though with Icahn's thinly-veiled overtures it was not an entirely "naked" vote-down), because prior to the shareholder vote an "Acquisition Proposal" had not been made.
 However, in connection with Blackstone's increased bid, Dynegy agreed to pay a reduced \$16.3 million termination fee if the deal were voted down (even without an Acquisition Proposal) and it consummated an alternative transaction within 18 months (at greater than \$4.50 per share), which matched the reduced \$16.3 million "go-shop" termination fee in the original agreement.
-Less than a month after Dynegy shareholders failed to vote for the merger with Blackstone (in no small part due to Icahn's presence), the Icahn entities submitted their delayed bid to acquire Dynegy for \$5.50 cash per share.
-However, just as Icahn's presence had contributed to Blackstone's failed bid, Seneca's constant urging of shareholders to reject Icahn's bid resulted in several extensions to Icahn's tender offer, which ultimately expired without acquisition of shares in late February 2011.
+Less than a month after Dynegy shareholders failed to vote for the merger with Blackstone (in no small part due to Icahn's presence), the Icahn entities submitted their delayed bid and entered into a merger agreement to acquire Dynegy in a \$5.50 cash per share tender offer and subsequent merger.
+However, just as Icahn's presence had contributed to Blackstone's failed bid, Seneca's constant urging of shareholders to reject Icahn's bid resulted in low participation by shareholders and several extensions to Icahn's tender offer, which ultimately led to the expiration of the tender offer and termination of the merger agreement in late February 2011, without acquisition of shares.

-11 Promptly after CF Industries entered into the merger agreement with Terra, Agrium withdrew its unsolicited bid for CF Industries.
+Promptly after CF Industries entered into the merger agreement with Terra, Agrium withdrew its unsolicited bid for CF Industries.